Is your kitchen floor tough enough to handle daily wear and tear?

 - Click-lock installation suitable for DIY and professional fitting

-- Moderate moisture resistance; waterproof options available
+- Moderate moisture resistance; waterproof flooring for the kitchen is available

 - Compatible with underfloor heating systems when installed with a proper underlay